kinojms/obsidian-notes/CSOPESY/CSOPESY - My Master Notes.md

 	- **Main Program to Symbol Table**
 		- usually defined during compile time.
 Hence, they have a fixed size
 	- **Heap and Stack**
 		- the sizes of both have limits, but are generally consumed during run-time.
-Hence, the heal or the stack may not use the allocated space completely
+Hence, the heap or the stack may not use the allocated space completely
 	- **Stack Overflow Scenario:** A faulty recursive function causes the stack to exceed its limit which returns the SO error
 	- **OutOfMemory Error:** Excessive allocation of objects (continuously loading images) or unoptimized use of dynamic storages will exceed allocated heap space